Roboticia/Djangoticia/README.md

 # Djangoticia: a Control Web Interface for Roboticia and Poppy robots.
 Based on Django.

-**Warning: Djangoticia is mainly intended to work on a Raspberry-Pi [correctly setup](http://www.roboticia.com/?page_id=258) to work with Roboticia robots.
+**Warning: Djangoticia is mainly intended to work on a Raspberry-Pi to work with Roboticia robots.
 Because Roboticia robots are Poppy compatible, it could also works with Poppy robots.
+You can find a SD card image for RPI3 with Djangoticia already installed [here](http://www.roboticia.com/?page_id=258).
 Anyway, Djangoticia can work (without all functionalities) on other systems like windows.
-It can also drive simulated robots on VREP.**
+It can also drive simulated robots on [VREP](http://www.coppeliarobotics.com/).**

 ## Installation

 * Download this repository.
 And extract it.

 * Install the dependencies ([Django](https://www.djangoproject.com/), [wifi](https://wifi.readthedocs.io/en/latest/), [psutil](http://pythonhosted.org/psutil/), [Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) and [requests](http://docs.python-requests.org/en/master/)).
- You also need to have at least one robot installed (for example : [Roboticia-first](https://pypi.python.org/pypi/roboticia-first/)) : via
+ You also need to have at least one robot installed (for example : [Roboticia-first](https://pypi.python.org/pypi/roboticia-first/)) via :

 ```bash
 pip install -r requirements.txt